prajwal1121/Portable-Synth/README.md

 # Portable Synth
 ### An OP-1 style portable DAW based around Teensy 4.1
-Built using the awesome Teensy Audio Library by Paul Stoffregen
+Built using the awesome Teensy Audio Library

 This project is still in progress.
 Check back for updates and bug fixes